Highlights in the Life of César E. Chávez

 their efforts after the City Council failed to name Sunport Boulevard after César.

 1997 New Mexico State Legislature passes a bill to establish a César Chávez State Holiday.
-Vetoed
+Vetoed by Governor Johnson.

 1999 New Mexico State Legislature bans the short handled hoe.